Kamchybek Tashiev

-Kamchybek Kydyrshaevich Tashiev (Камчыбек Кыдыршаевич (Кыдырша уулу) Ташиев; born 27 September 1968) is a Kyrgyzstani politician who was head of the political party Ata-Zhurt until its merger with the Respublika party in 2014.
-He is currently Chairman of the State Committee for National Security and the Kyrgyz Football Union.
+Kamchybek Kydyrsha uulu Tashiev (Камчыбек Кыдырша уулу Ташиев; born 27 September 1968) is a Kyrgyz politician who was head of the political party Ata-Zhurt until its merger with the Respublika party in 2014.
+Tashiev is most notable for being the Chairman of the State Committee for National Security (GKNB) and the Kyrgyz Football Union from 2020 until 10 February 2026.

+Characterized as the second most powerful politician in Kyrgyzstan, Tashiev formed a decade-long political alliance with authoritarian ruler Sadyr Japarov.
+However, Tashiev was dismissed as Chairman of the GKNB in February 2026 while seeking medical treatment in Germany, and was in April 2026 charged with abuse of office and the violent seizure of power by the Sadyr Japarov regime.
+This came in the aftermath of an appeal by influential Kyrgyz politicians to Japarov to hold earl presidential elections.

 Early life and education

 He was born on 27 September 1968 in Barpy, a village in the Kirghiz SSR (a republic of the Soviet Union).
 From 1987 to 1989 he served in the Soviet Army.
 In 1992, Tashiev graduated from Tomsk State University with a degree in chemical engineering.
 In 1999 he graduated from Kyrgyz National University with a degree in law.

 Political career

 Following his party's success in the 2010 Kyrgyz parliamentary election, on 23 October, Tashiev's home was burgled.
 He later stated to Al Jazeera that "they broke in like bandits...
 I think they intended to shoot me.
 I believe they tried to eliminate me - the forces that want to cancel election results and impose a state of emergency.
 I know for sure, GSNB [security services] was behind these actions."
 He accused Keneshbek Duishebaev, head of the GKNB in the cabinet of transitional president Roza Otunbayeva, of attacking him.
 Duishebaev and Roza Otunbayeva declined all accusations.